amiralisahraei/agent-rag-llm/README.md

 ### 4. Tavily Search API
 - Provides **real-time** web search capabilities to retrieve **fresh information**.
 - Ensures the system remains **updated** with the latest facts and knowledge.

+### 5. Gradio Interface
+- Uses **Gradio** to create a user-friendly interface, allowing users to interact with the RAG system easily by typing queries and viewing generated responses.
+- Provides a simple web interface to interact with the model without needing to run scripts manually.